FAQ

 Socialization with people and pets

-TICA or CFA registration
+TICA or WCF registration

 Health guarantee (outlined in the contract)